gyulanemeth/bluefox.email/docs/email-theme-settings/email-theme-basics.md

       content: summary_large_image
   - - meta
     - name: twitter:title
-      content: Design System Variables | bluefox.email documentation
+      content: Email Theme Basics | bluefox.email documentation
   - - meta
     - name: twitter:description
-      content: Discover how variables in the bluefox.email design system enable dynamic customization of email components.
+      content: Discover how email theme basics in the bluefox.email email theme settings enable dynamic customization of email theme components.
 Define reusable settings for colors, text, images, and more to maintain consistency while allowing flexibility at the project level.
   - - meta
     - name: twitter:image
       content: https://bluefox.email/assets/docs-share.png
 ---

-# Design system variables
+# Email Theme Basics

-Variables in the design system allow you to define reusable values that can be applied across templates and blocks.
+Email theme basics in the email theme settings allow you to define reusable values that can be applied across templates and blocks.
 They ensure consistency and make it easy to update design elements across multiple emails without manually modifying each template or block.

-When a variable is updated, all templates and blocks using that variable will automatically reflect the changes.
+When an email theme basic is updated, all templates and blocks using that email theme basic will automatically reflect the changes.
 This allows for efficient design management and helps maintain a unified brand identity across projects.

-## Variables Page
+## Email Theme Basics Page
-The **variables page** is divided into two main sections:
+The **email theme basics page** is divided into two main sections:

-- **Left panel (variable list)**: Displays different types of variables (colors, fonts, images, text, links).
-Users can create, edit, delete, and manage variables.
+- **Left panel (email theme basics list)**: Displays different types of email theme basics (colors, fonts, images, text, links).
+Users can create, edit, delete, and manage email theme basics.
-- **Right panel (preview section)**: Shows how the selected variable is applied in templates or blocks by displaying a live example, providing immediate feedback on its effect on designs.
+- **Right panel (preview section)**: Shows how the selected email theme basic is applied in templates or blocks by displaying a live example, providing immediate feedback on its effect on designs.

 ![A screenshot of the design system variables section.](./design-system-variables.webp)

-## Types of Variables
+## Types of Email Theme Basics

-### 1. Color Variables
+### 1. Color Email Theme Basics
-Color variables store reusable colors, such as primary colors, neutrals, and accent colors.
-Each variable includes:
+Color email theme basics store reusable colors, such as primary colors, neutrals, and accent colors.
+Each email theme basic includes:

 - **Color name** (e.g., `color-primary`)
 - **Hex value** (e.g., `#1B1E1F`)
-- **Main variable** (true/false) determines if it appears in the project creation dialog.
-Non-main variables can be changed later in project settings
+- **Main email theme basic** (true/false) determines if it appears in the project creation dialog.
+Non-main email theme basics can be changed later in project settings

-**Managing color variables**
+**Managing color email theme basics**
 - **Create**: Click "Create" to add a new color.
 Select either "From Scratch" or "Copy & Paste".
 - **Edit**: Click the pencil icon to change the color name or value.
 - **Delete**: Click the trash icon to remove a color.